 In addition to the benefits of economies of scale on our operating costs, our business also features positive returns to scaling our number of vehicles, as exemplified by our e-scooters.
 As we deploy more vehicles, the proximity of the nearest vehicle to a potential rider at the time of app opening improves, leading to increased usage.
 For example, according to our internal data, if there is a vehicle within 40 meters of a rider, the conversion rate from app opening to completing a ride rises to over 50% as compared to only 10% if the user is 1,000 meters away from the nearest vehicle.
-This results in increased repeat ridership as we deploy more vehicles, driving increased monthly rides per unique rider for Marti's e-scooters from 2.8 in the first quarter of 2020 to 4.8 in the third quarter of 2022.
+This results in increased repeat ridership as we deploy more vehicles, driving increased monthly rides per unique rider for Marti's e-scooters from 2.8 in the first quarter of 2020 to 4.3 in the first half of 2023.

-Furthermore, more than 90% of our rides in Istanbul, which accounts for the majority of our rides and revenue, are related to daily commute rides, which consists of both standalone commute journey and first and last mile complement to public transport commute journey, resulting in high natural retention.
-As of December 2022, Marti's vehicles serve a standalone commute journey in 60% of rides and its vehicles are used as a first and last mile complement to public transport commute journey in 33% of rides.
-Less than 7% of Marti's rides consist of leisure rides which have inherently lower natural retention, and we have found this statistic further declines as availability increases.
+Furthermore, more than 95% of our rides in Istanbul are related to daily commute rides, which consists of both standalone commute journey and first and last mile complement to public transport commute journey, resulting in high natural retention.
+As of June 30, 2023, Marti's vehicles serve a standalone commute journey in 60% of rides and its vehicles are used as a first and last mile complement to public transport commute journey in 36% of rides.
+Less than 4% of Marti's rides consist of leisure rides which have inherently lower natural retention, and we have found this statistic further declines as availability increases.

-Vertically Integrated Business Model Driving Lower Costs and Higher Revenues
+Vertically Integrated Business Model